Certora/Documentation/docs/user-guide/timeouts/timeouts-main.md

 (smaller mappings or scalar variables), but this is not always possible and some mappings usually remain in the final SMT formula.

-Under this model, the "Graph size" is a measure of how many times we store into a key-value mapping such as memory, storage, or a ghost function.
-The "Path" is a measure of the longest chain of writes performed on one of the mappings.
+Under this model, the "Total Updates" is a measure of how many times we store into a key-value mapping such as memory, storage, or a ghost function.
+The "Longest Update Sequence" statistic represents the length the longest sequence of writes performed on one of the mappings.
 In both cases, a smaller number indicates a less difficult problem for the Prover to solve.

 % :align: center
 ```{figure} memory-complexity-field.png